Author: Courts of Spain

 Spain vs XZ SA, May 2021, TEAC, Case No Rec.
 2545/2019

 Following an audit the tax administration had adjusted the margin obtained by the taxpayer to the median, as it was below the interquartile range of the benchmark analysis.
 An appeal was filed by the taxpayer with the TEAC.
-Judgement of the TEAC The TEAC upheld the taxpayer’s appeal and annulled the decision of the tax authorities.
+Judgment of the TEAC The TEAC upheld the taxpayer’s appeal and annulled the decision of the tax authorities.
 Excerpt “… In the present case, the inspectorate has accepted the comparability study of the company without noting any shortcomings in the study.
 It only notes, perhaps as a justification for the unreliability of the company’s information, that: It should be clear, therefore, that, according to the background information in the file, at no time has group X commissioned or agreed to have its costs and other elements determining the group’s internal data, including its own costs, verified by an independent third party, prior to their provision to the ...
 Read more

 Spain vs EPSON IBÉRICA S.A.U., March 2021, Supreme Court, Case No 390:2021